 You can definitely buy shrimp that are already cleaned for this dish.
 I have a mild obsession about buying shrimp in the shell.
 I just prefer to clean them myself.
 For some reason I think the shrimp is generally fresher with the shell on but I have ZERO evidence to support that belief.

 If you are cleaning them yourself and aren’t familiar with how to do it, just peel the shell off the shrimp off with your fingers.
 It should kind of unwrap around the shrimp if you start with the little legs.
-Then, using a paring knife, gently slice a cut all the way down the back of the shrimp revealing their digestive vein.
+Then, using a paring knife or kitchen shears, gently slice a cut all the way down the back of the shrimp revealing their digestive vein.
 Wash that under cold water to get it clean and then toss your cleaned shrimp in a bowl.

 The first time you do it, it might take some time, but you’ll get fast at it pretty quickly.